kevbite/kevbite.github.io/_posts/2016-12-17-unit-testing-service-fabric-services.md

 # RunAsync continuous loop

 The next problem we face is that the `RunAsync` method never returns to its caller.
 Calling the method directly within our tests will never end execution.
-We do however have a cancellation token that we can trigger to force an exception to be thrown, this will allow us to break out the infinite while loop.
+We do however have a cancellation token that we can trigger to force an exception to be thrown, this will allow us to break out of the infinite while loop.

-The standard practice within a stateful service is to start a transaction and then commit the transaction after the work is complete.
+The standard practice within a stateful service is to start a transaction and then commit the transaction after the work is completed.

 ```csharp